ZapDos7/design-patterns-examples/README.md

 We have an app which manages vacations (car rentals, hotel bookings & flight arrangements).
 With the façade pattern, we can unify the client's many calls of methods into one which simply books the entire vacation's details.

-Solution: We create the façade interface.
+Solution: We create the façade class which handles the same functionality & update our main process.

 ### Challenge 5